 State-Run Programs That Target Roadside Litter and Beautification

-The Massachusetts Department Of Transportation (MassDOT) runs three volunteer programs that target litter and beautification.
-Together, these programs removed approximately 98,000 bags of litter from Massachusetts highways and roadways in 2013, the latest year for which data are available.
+The Massachusetts Department Of Transportation (MassDOT) runs three programs that target highway litter and beautification.
+Together, these programs remove tons of trash from the sides of our major highways each year.

 These programs include:

 - Sponsor-a-Highway.
 This program allows civic-minded companies to pay for crews from Sponsor-A-Highway (SAHI) or Adopt-A-Highway Litter Removal Service of America (AAHLRSA) to perform litter removal on a two-mile section of the highway.
 Cleanup crews are contracted to perform litter removal at least 24 times per year.
 The business sponsor receives recognition in the form of a 60" X 42" (48" X 36" on Cape Cod) sign.
 Sponsorship fees vary depending on the condition of the road and volume of litter.

 - Adopt-a-Highway.
 This program relies on volunteer teams to clean up litter along state roadways.
 Each volunteer team adopts a two-mile section of highway with the expectation that they will remove litter at least once a month between April 15 and Nov.
 15. In this case, the state covers the cost of signs to recognize volunteer groups.